postcss/postcss-import/README.md

 ### Options

 ### `filter`
 Type: `Function`
 Default: `() => true`

 Only transform imports for which the test function returns `true`.
 Imports for which the test function returns `false` will be left as is.
-Function gets the path to import as an argument and should return a boolean.
+The function gets the path to import as an argument and should return a boolean.

 #### `root`